Snowflake-Labs/schemachange/README.md

 ### Using in a CI/CD Pipeline

-If your build agent has a recent version of python 3 installed, the script can be ran like so:
+If your build agent has a recent version of python 3 installed, the script can be run like so:
 ```
 pip install schemachange --upgrade
 schemachange [-h] [-f ROOT_FOLDER] -a SNOWFLAKE_ACCOUNT -u SNOWFLAKE_USER -r SNOWFLAKE_ROLE -w SNOWFLAKE_WAREHOUSE [-d SNOWFLAKE_DATABASE] [-s SNOWFLAKE_SCHEMA] [-c CHANGE_HISTORY_TABLE] [--vars VARS] [--create-change-history-table] [-ac] [-v] [--dry-run] [--query-tag QUERY_TAG] [--oauth-config OUATH_CONFIG]